Keeping it safe out there…

 One way to avoid your core temperature getting too high is to limit sun exposure, and avoid becoming sunburned.
 Pick your hikes appropriately if you are particularly sensitive to the sun, stick to shady trails.
 Also slap on that waterproof sunscreen, bring sunglasses, and a wide-brimmed hat.
 And if you think a long sleeved shirt is too hot, remember that tests have shown that a loose breathable long sleeved shirt can keep you cooler than bare arms that have been cooked by the sun.

 One last point about water.
 Despite appearing clear and clean, almost every source of drinking water contains microbes which can lead to severe illness.
-Unless it is clearly stated otherwise, all backcountry water sources should be considered contaminated and should be treated (with drops, a filter or boiling) before consumption.
+Unless it is clearly stated otherwise, all backcountry water sources should be considered contaminated and should be treated (with drops/tablets, filtered, or boiled) before consumption.
 Don’t risk it, even if you’re really thirsty!

 What not to wear